 The 3-month season averaged SST anomaly forecast (Fig.3) indicates that positive SST anomalies are likely over most parts of the central and eastern equatorial Pacific Ocean for the entire forecast period.
-Currently, the sea surface temperatures (SSTs) are above average over most of the equatorial Pacific Ocean and weak El Niño conditions are prevailing.
-The latest MMCFS Plume forecast (Fig.4a) indicate that El Niño conditions are likely to continue until the end of this year.
+Currently, the sea surface temperatures (SSTs) are above average over most of the equatorial Pacific Ocean and El Niño conditions are prevailing.
+The latest MMCFS Plume forecast (Fig.4a) indicate that El Niño conditions are likely to continue until the first quarter of next year.
 The probability forecast for ENSO indicates the enhanced probability for El Niño conditions (Fig.5a) during all the forecasted seasons.
 IMD is closely monitoring the El Nino conditions and monthly updates are provided as per observed changes in the Pacific Ocean.

-As per the latest MMCFS forecast, the prevailing neutral IOD conditions are likely to turn to positive IOD conditions during the upcoming season (Fig.4b).
-The probability forecast for IOD (Fig.5b) indicates about 75% probability for positive IOD conditions and 25 % of probability for the development of a neutral IOD during July-September 2023 season.
+The neutral Indian Ocean Dipole (IOD) conditions with very close to positive IOD threshold are prevailing over the Indian Ocean.
+As per the latest MMCFS forecast a weak positive IOD conditions likely to develop during the upcoming season (Fig.4b).
+The probability forecast for IOD (Fig.5b) indicates the probability of the development of a positive IOD during September-November 2023 season.

-MMCFS SST Anomaly Forecast :Jun 2023 IC
+MMCFS SST Anomaly Forecast :Jul 2023 IC

-Fig.3: Forecasted Seasonal mean SST anomalies for three monthly (a) July to September (JAS 2023), (b) August to October (ASO 2023) (c) September to November (SON 2023), d) October to December (OND 2023), (e) November 2023 to January 2024 (NDJ 2024) and (f) December 2023 to February 2024 (DJF 2024).
+Fig.3: Forecasted Seasonal mean SST anomalies for three monthly (a) August to October (ASO 2023) (b) September to November (SON 2023), (c) October to December (OND 2023), (d) November 2023 to January 2024 (NDJ 2024), (e) December 2023 to February 2024 (DJF 2024) and (f) January 2024 to March 2024 (JFM 2024).
 (Model bias correction base period: 1999-2008; Climatology base period:1991-2020).

-Fig.4: Plume of(a)Niño 3.4 SST index, (b)Indian Ocean Dipole Mode Index forecasted by high-resolution MMCFS.
+Fig.4: Plume of (a) Niño 3.4 SST index, (b) Indian Ocean Dipole Mode Index forecasted by high-resolution MMCFS.
 The forecasts were PDF corrected for bias and variance.
-The solid green line is the observed SST anomaly (ERSSTv5, NOAA) and the solid red line is the ensemble mean SST anomaly forecast of50members (MMCFS).
+The solid green line is the observed SST anomaly (ERSSTv5, NOAA) and the solid red line is the ensemble mean SST anomaly forecast of 51 members (MMCFS).
 The individual ensemble member forecasts are shown in light dotted lines of different colours.

-Fig.5: Probability forecast along with climatological probabilities of(a)Niño 3.4 and(b)Indian Ocean Dipole Mode Index from high-resolution MMCFS.
+Fig.5: Probability forecast along with climatological probabilities of (a) Niño 3.4 and (b) Indian Ocean Dipole Mode Index from high-resolution MMCFS.
 The data source for Climatology probabilities: NOAA Extended Reconstructed SST V5.
 Criteria used for Probabilistic ENSO Forecast: La Niña ≤ -0.5, Neutral <0.5 to >-0.5, El Niño ≥ 0.5.
 Criteria used for Probabilistic DMI Forecast: negative DMI ≤ -0.4, Neutral <0.4 to >-0.4, positive DMI ≥ 0.4.